-1.1 ProLeague:The ProLeague, managed by the ProLeague Administration with the support of the Players' Council, offers users the opportunity to form a team for FIFA 19 and participate in leagues, cup competitions, tournaments and a ladder.
+1.1 ProLeague:The ProLeague, managed by the ProLeague Administration with the support of the Players' Council, offers users the opportunity to form a team for the current FIFA title and participate in leagues, cup competitions, tournaments and a ladder.

-1.1.1 Leagues: There are four German leagues (League One, League Two, League Three and League Four) and one international league (League Int.).
+1.1.1 Leagues: There are three German leagues (League ONE, League TWO and League THREE) and three International leagues (League INT1, League INT2 and League INT3).

 1.1.2 Procedure: The sequence takes place in the form of seasons, which start and end at the same time regardless of the ligament.
 At the end of each season there will be promotion and relegation between the German leagues and the international teams that can get iFVPA slots will play in the iFVPA Competitions.

-1.1.3 Player awards: The best players in each league receive individual awards for their profile: Top goal scorer, top assists and goals, top assists, top defender, top goalkeeper and MVP.
+1.1.3 Player successes: The best players in each league receive individual awards for their profile: Top goal scorer, top assists and goals, top assists, top defender, top goalkeeper and MVP.

-1.1.4 Team awards: The champion of League One and League Int. and all players who played at least one match for one of the two clubs in the previous season will receive the team achievement "champion".
+1.1.4 Team successes: The champion of League One and League Int. and all players who played at least one match for one of the two clubs in the previous season will receive the team achievement "champion".
 The cup winner and all players who have played at least one match for the club in the previous season will receive the team achievement "cup winner".
 The club that wins a HOF Tournament and all of its players will receive the Team achievement "HOF Winner".
 The winner of the iFVPA Champions League and all players in the squad at the time of the final who had at least one entry will receive the team achievement "CL Victory".
 The winner of the iFVPA Euro League and all players in the squad at the time of the final who had at least one mission will receive the team achievement "EL Victory".
 All promoted players and all players who played at least one match for the clubs in the previous season will receive the team achievement "promoted".

-1.2 Association: Every user without a club has the possibility to create a club.
+1.2 Club: Every user without a club has the possibility to create a club.
 The creation of a club is then checked by the admins and the club is released after a successful check.
 Every user who is part of a club can leave it on the club page.

 1.2.1 Manager rights: Each club can have up to four managers who can manage it on the site.
 The roles team captain, executive manager, appointment coordinator and press spokesperson all have the same rights.
 Any club manager can:

-- create and remove team entries on the player market and in the player search.
+- Create and remove team entries on the player market and in the player search.

-- go in the forum, see posts in the category "team managers only" and post team posts on the main page.
+- Go in the forum, see posts in the category "team managers only" and post team posts on the main page.

-- enter team results and change match reports for home matches.
+- Enter team results and change match reports for home matches.

-- manage game dates and team transfer requests.
+- Manage match dates and team transfer requests.

-- customize team information and change club manager rights.
+- Customise team information and change club manager rights.

-- remove users from his club and adjust the purely visual inactivity status of the players in his club.
+- Remove users from his club and adjust the purely visual inactivity status of the players in his club.

-1.2.2 Teampage: On the team side of the club the entire club history in the ProLeague and additionally the status of the eligibility of each squad member is to be seen.
+1.2.2 Team side: On the team side of the club the entire club history in the ProLeague and additionally the status of the eligibility of each squad member is to be seen.
 In addition, all penalties imposed can be viewed publicly.

 1.2.4 League affiliation: The admin team decides on the league affiliation of each team.
 Possible reasons for the denial of an application may include:

-1.2.5 Name change The team name can only be changed once per season.
+1.2.5 Name change: The team name can only be changed once per season.
 A team manager must write to an admin with the following information: The new name, the short version of the name (less than ten characters) and the abbreviation, consisting of exactly three alphanumeric characters.
-The only exception is when leaving an organization, then the club can go back to the previous team name.
+The only exception is when leaving an organisation, then the club can go back to the previous team name.

 1.3 User: A registered user can create player entries on the player market and in the search of a new club.
 He can write in the forums, in the shoutbox and comment on articles and team posts.
 He can also, if he is clubless, ask existing clubs if he can join them.
 He can edit his profile and upload screenshots to request a player license.

-1.3.2 Username change A change of the account name is only possible to remove a team tag.
+1.3.3 Name change: A change of the account name is only possible to remove a team tag.
 There is a special forum thread for this.
 A complete change is possible in exchange for a service for the community (contribution for the editorial office or similar).

-1.4 Validity: This set of rules applies exclusively to the international PC area of the ProLeague.
-The German PC area and the ProClubLiga have their own set of rules.
+1.4 Validity: This set of rules applies exclusively to the International PC area of the ProLeague.
+The German PC area and the console area have their own set of rules.

-2.3 Replacement: The administration decides when a new position must be filled. an announcement in the form of an article is then published.
+2.1 Replacement: The administration decides when a new position must be filled. an announcement in the form of an article is then published.
 Applications can be submitted by e-mail and will be evaluated by the administration after the application deadline.

-2.4 Admin functions: Depending on the area of responsibility of the individual administrator, various functions of the admin panel are available to the administration.
+2.2 Admin functions: Depending on the area of responsibility of the individual administrator, various functions of the admin panel are available to the administration.
 Apart from the administration interface of requested team creation and player licenses there are among other things possibilities for the game evaluation and reset, for the distribution of team and player penalties, for the dispatch of messages to whole user groups (all managers of a club and all managers of a league) and for the team administration.

-2.5.1 Proportionality: The Administration shall always act and decide in accordance with the principle of proportionality in its actions and decisions, in particular those which may be taken at its discretion in accordance with this Code.
+2.3.1 Proportionality: The Administration shall always act and decide in accordance with the principle of proportionality in its actions and decisions, in particular those which may be taken at its discretion in accordance with this Code.
 Specifically, actions and decisions of the administration must

 - be based on a legitimate foundation,